 So why go through all the effort?
 For many, the appeal lies in the idea of “natural mimicry.”
 Since bioidentical hormones match the structure of hormones naturally found in the body, proponents believe they may be more easily recognized and metabolized by the body.
 This "natural" alignment is thought to reduce the risk of side effects and make the therapy more effective.

-Hormone replacement therapy (HRT) has become a hot topic in…
+Hormone replacement therapy (HRT) has exploded in recognition and popularity…

 In this collection of heartfelt testimonials, patients of The Wellness Restoration Center share their personal stories of transformation and healing.